 Factors driving the adoption of technology

 A technology company is any business that develops technology or otherwise relies extensively on technology to offer its operations online.
-Some among the different types of technology businesses are technology hardware companies, software-as-a-service (SaaS) companies, businesses that have an online presence – such as ecommerce businesses – and companies that offer platforms or networks to connect buyers and sellers.
+Some types of technology businesses are technology hardware companies, software-as-a-service (SaaS) companies, businesses that have an extensive online presence – such as ecommerce businesses – and companies that offer platforms or networks to connect buyers and sellers.
 At technology companies, IT transformation is driven by the following objectives:

 – Maintaining successful operations

 – Enhancing customer engagement through effective digital communications, including an omni-channel presence and self-service portals

 – Implementing holistic solutions that cover critical aspects of their revenue generation cycle

 – Utilizing agile tools to respond flexibly to regulatory changes and market demands

 – Lowering overall IT costs, such as through a mix of cloud and on-premises solutions